-If you only have time to do a very few things at Fisherman’s Wharf, the Aquarium of the Bay is probably my top pick for younger kids.
-The Aquarium features species found in the Bay Area and was truly educational – even for me!
+If you only have time to do a very few things in and around Fisherman’s Wharf, the Aquarium of the Bay is probably my top pick for families, especially those with younger kids.
+The Aquarium focuses on the species found in the Bay Area and was truly educational – even for me!
 It’s small and can be done in an hour or two leaving you plenty of time to do other activities on the Wharf.
 The highlight is definitely the underwater tunnels where you can see sharks and scuba divers.
 My kids didn’t want to leave these spaces the last time we visited.

 2. Watch the Sea Lions on Pier 39

-The world’s most famous sea lions arrived in San Francisco in 1989 after the big earthquake and have now made the floating docks around Pier 39 their permanent home.
-Make a little time to watch them hanging out and visit the Sea Lion Center (free) to learn more about these creatures.
+The world’s most famous sea lions arrived in San Francisco in 1989 around the time of the big earthquake and have now made the floating docks around Pier 39 their permanent home.
+Make a little time to watch them hanging out, swimming, and occasionally – battling for territory.

-Day tour tickets are $31 for adults and $19.25 for kids 5-11 at AlcatrazCruises.com and include a free audio tour.
+Day tour tickets are $42.15 for adults ages 12+ and $25.80 for kids 5-11 at AlcatrazCruises.com and include a free audio tour.
 Plan for about a half day to make the trip at a leisurely pace.